Medically reviewed by Drugs.com. Last updated on Nov 13, 2022.

-Sulfasalazine delayed release tablets, USP contain sulfasalazine, formulated in a delayed release tablet (enteric-coated), 500 mg, for oral administration.
+Sulfasalazine delayed release tablets contain sulfasalazine, formulated in a delayed release tablet (enteric-coated), 500 mg, for oral administration.

-Sulfasalazine delayed release tablets, USP are film coated with cellulose acetate phthalate to retard disintegration of the tablet in the stomach and reduce potential irritation of the gastric mucosa.
+Sulfasalazine delayed release tablets are film coated with cellulose acetate phthalate to retard disintegration of the tablet in the stomach and reduce potential irritation of the gastric mucosa.

 Sulfasalazine Delayed-Release Tablets - Clinical Pharmacology

 The mode of action of sulfasalazine (SSZ) or its metabolites, 5-aminosalicylic acid (5-ASA) and sulfapyridine (SP), may be related to the anti-inflammatory and/or immunomodulatory properties that have been observed in animal and in vitro models, to its affinity for connective tissue, and/or to the relatively high concentration it reaches in serous fluids, the liver and intestinal walls, as demonstrated in autoradiographic studies in animals.
 In ulcerative colitis, clinical studies utilizing rectal administration of SSZ, SP and 5-ASA have indicated that the major therapeutic action may reside in the 5-ASA moiety.
 The relative contribution of the parent drug and the major metabolites in rheumatoid arthritis is unknown.

 In vivo studies have indicated that the absolute bioavailability of orally administered SSZ is less than 15% for parent drug.
 In the intestine, SSZ is metabolized by intestinal bacteria to SP and 5-ASA.
 Of the two species, SP is relatively well absorbed from the intestine and highly metabolized, while 5-ASA is much less well absorbed.